Virginia Cavaliers men's basketball: 2019: Redemption National Championship

 Coming off a loss to 16-seed UMBC a year prior, the Virginia team returned with a vaunted Bennett defense along with the three-pronged offensive attack of De'Andre Hunter, Kyle Guy, and Ty Jerome.
 The Cavaliers began and ended the season ranked in the AP Top 5, with a 28–2 regular season record and both losses to Zion Williamson's AP No. 1 ranked Duke squad under Coach Krzyzewski.
-Those two Virginia–Duke matchups during the ACC regular season were the most watched college basketball games of the regular season with 3.8 million and 3.3 million viewers for their games in Durham and Charlottesville respectively. n the ACC Tournament, Virginia defeated bubble team NC State 76–56 before being defeated by Florida State, 69–59.
+Those two Virginia–Duke matchups during the ACC regular season were the most watched college basketball games of the regular season with 3.8 million and 3.3 million viewers for their games in Durham and Charlottesville respectively.
+In the ACC Tournament, Virginia defeated bubble team NC State 76–56 before being defeated by Florida State, 69–59.
 Entering the NCAA Tournament, Virginia was a No. 1 seed in the South region, Duke was the No. 1 overall seed and placed in the East region, while North Carolina also received a No. 1 seed but in the Midwest region.
 The only No. 1 seed from another conference was Gonzaga in the West, later to be defeated by Texas Tech in the Elite Eight.

 Virginia was the sole No. 1 seed of the tournament to advance to the Final Four after defeating Purdue.
 After first defeating Gardner-Webb, Oklahoma, and Oregon, they met the Boilermakers in the Elite Eight.
 Purdue's Carsen Edwards scored 42 points against Virginia, setting an individual scoring record against a Bennett-coached team.
 With Virginia down by three points with 5.9 seconds to play, Ty Jerome stepped to the line for two free throws, converting the first but missing the second.
 Mamadi Diakite back tapped the ball into the backcourt where Kihei Clark recovered it and passed back to Diakite with one second remaining in the game.
 Diakite immediately scored, and the game went into overtime.
 Virginia then outscored Purdue 10–5 in the extra period to advance.
 Jerome, Diakite, and Kyle Guy each made the South Regional All-Tournament team.